shinken-solutions/shinken/doc/source/07_advanced/objectinheritance.rst

 None of these options are satisfying.

-There is a last solution that conists of exclude the corresponding service from the specified host.
+There is a last solution that consists of excluding the corresponding service from the specified host.
 This may be done using the ``service_excludes directive``.

 Example: